 #version 310 es

-// The uniform paramters which is passed from application for every frame.
+// The uniform parameters which is passed from application for every frame.

 uniform float radius;